Lactase Deficiency

 What is lactase deficiency?

-What does lactase do?
+What is lactase enzyme?

-What are symptoms of lactase deficiency?
+What are the symptoms of lactase deficiency?

 Who is at risk for lactase deficiency?